yannrivault/queryMed/README.md

 ## Installation

-queryMed is released as an open source software available on github (https://github.com/yannrivault/queryMed).
+queryMed is released as an open source software available on github.

 To install it from github, first install the devtools package and and then run ``devtools::install_github("yannrivault/queryMed/queryMed")``.